tonmoycsedu/DramatVis-Personae/README.md

-# Welcome to DramatVIS Personae.
+# Welcome to DramatVIS Personae (DVP).

 1. To get started please install the python packages in app.py.
 2. Open a terminal in the directory.
-3. Run app.py
+3. Run the command: python app.py
-4. Go to localhost:5000/home
-5. Start writing a new story, or select an existing story for analysis.
-Note that longer documents may take some time to process.
+4. To try out a quick demo, please go to either http://127.0.0.1:5000/demo/a_kiss_of_ice/ or http://127.0.0.1:5000/demo/the_prisoners/
+  These are the two stories used for evaluating the DVP tool.
+Please see more details in our paper.
+6. To write a story using dramtvis personae, please go to http://127.0.0.1:5000/home and click on the "New Story" button.

+Note that, the tool depends on spacy's named entity recognition and neuralcoref's coreference resolution model.
+These are very good models, but still will not give you the perfect result.
+We are currently working on improving these models.